Welcome Back La Brea and Wormhole Time Travel Science Fiction Drama Lovers,

 Could it be that the animosity we observed between Silas and Rebecca was the result of a marital spat about having to return Isiah to prehistoric La Brea to become Gavin of the future?

-We shall see when season two comes to our screens later this year!
+We shall see when season two comes to our screens next year!
 In the meantime, we wait patiently, but with avid anticipation for season two in 2022 to enjoy more adventures and stories in this marvelous science fiction drama series!

 See you then!